 Monitored groups include men, women, American Indians or Alaskan Natives, Asians or Pacific Islanders, Blacks/African Americans, Hispanics/Latinos, Caucasians, and persons with disabilities.
-This data provides insights needed to ensure the District's recruitment and hiring practices comply with equal employment opportunity guidelines and support the success of all faculty, staff, and administrators.
+Consistent with the Grossmont Cuyamaca Community College District's ongoing commitment to enhance the inclusivity and comprehensiveness of our district's data representation, we are currently taking deliberate steps to include more detailed and representative data concerning our Middle Eastern community members which has been included in several of the tables contained in this section.
+As we progress, we will keep all stakeholders informed and involved.
+We appreciate your support and patience as we work towards creating a more inclusive and well-represented district database which ultimately provides insights needed to ensure the District's recruitment and hiring practices comply with equal employment opportunity guidelines and support the success of all faculty, staff, and administrators.